Skip to main content

 • The landing-page-view to purchase ratio in Ads Manager hints at a drop-off after the click, which a slow page can cause, but it does not isolate speed from other causes.

 The authoritative speed signal lives outside Meta entirely, in the website-performance (Core Web Vitals) data this card joins in.
 Meta tells you where the traffic goes; the web-vitals source tells you whether the page can hold it.
-Why the Vortex IQ value may legitimately differ:
+Why the Vortex IQ value may legitimately differ: Cross-connector reconciliation:

 Known limitations / merchant FAQs

 Why mobile only and not desktop?
 Because Meta delivery is overwhelmingly mobile and in-app.
 A desktop or blended web-vitals report can look healthy while the mobile experience that most of your paid traffic sees is poor.
 Reading mobile vitals specifically matches the device your spend actually reaches.
 Does a slow page definitely mean speed is hurting conversion?
 Not on its own.
 Speed is one cause of weak conversion among several, including offer, audience match, and creative-to-page consistency.
 The card requires both a slow mobile LCP and a below-average conversion rate to fire, which strengthens the case, but the final diagnosis is a developer-and-marketer call.
 The page tests fine for me but is flagged.
 Why?
 Two common reasons.
 First, you may be testing on a fast device and connection, while the field data reflects a range of real mobile users.
 Second, much Meta traffic opens inside the Facebook or Instagram in-app browser, which can render slower than a standalone mobile browser.
 The card aims to reflect the paid-user experience, not a single test run.
 What usually makes an ad landing page slow on mobile?
 Frequently an oversized or unoptimised hero image, render-blocking scripts, heavy third-party tags, or a layout that shifts as content loads.
 Because the card names the exact URL, the developer can profile that one template rather than guessing across the site.
 How do I prioritise which flagged page to fix first?
 Sort by spend and audience temperature.
 A slow page receiving high cold-prospecting spend loses the most, because cold audiences are the least patient.
 Pair with Landing Page Performance to see which flagged URL carries the most budget.
 Can I tune the thresholds?
 Yes.
-Both the LCP slow threshold and the conversion-gap threshold are configurable per profile in the Sensitivity tab.
+Both the LCP slow threshold and the conversion-gap threshold are configurable per profile in the Alert Rules tab.
 Tighten them to surface more pages for a proactive speed programme, or loosen them to focus only on the worst offenders.

 Tracked live in Vortex IQ Nerve Centre